akerl/pyvesync/src/tests/README.md

 ## Test Structure

-Each module in the pyvesync library has an associated testing module, for example, `vesyncswitches` and `test_switches`.
+Each module in the pyvesyncakerl library has an associated testing module, for example, `vesyncswitches` and `test_switches`.
 Most testing modules have one class, except for the `test_fans` module, which has separate classes for humidifiers and air purifiers.

 The class inherits from the `TestBase` class in `utils.py` and is parametrized by `pytest_generate_tests` based on the method.
 The parameters are defined by the class attributes.
 The `base_methods` and `device_methods` class attributes define the method and arguments in a list of lists with the first item, the method name and the second optional item, the method kwargs.
 The `base_methods` class attribute defines methods that are common to all devices.
 The `device_methods` class attribute defines methods that are specific to the device type.